VIDA-NYU/reprozip/docs/packing.rst

 Note that this flexibility has the caveat that users may reproduce the runs in a different order than the one originally used while tracing.
 If the order is important for the reproduction (e.g.: each run represents a step in a dataflow), please make sure to inform the correct reproduction order to whoever wants to replicate the experiment.
 This can also be obtained by running ``reprounzip graph``; please refer to :ref:`provenance-graph` for more information.

+ReproZip can also combine multiple traces into a single one, in order to create a single package, using the ``reprozip combine`` command.
+The runs of each subsequent trace are simply appended in order.

 Packing GUI and Interactive Tools
 +++++++++++++++++++++++++++++++++